How Much Should I Charge for My EFT Work?: 7 Critical Issues

 When you have an EFT business, of course, there may be other issues regarding charging clients that you have thought not of until they occur.
 We think it is better to consider issues in advance whenever possible.

-Craig Weiner, DC, and Alina Frank are EFT Universe Trainers and directors of the EFT Marketing and Business Academy.
+Craig Weiner, DC, and Alina Frank are EFT Trainers and directors of the EFT Marketing and Business Academy.
 The next EFTMBA program begins May 1, 2016.